Carnagion/dissertation/interim/interim.typ

 // TODO: Maybe find a better heading
 = Existing Literature

-// TODO: Talk about previous work in more detail
-// - Assumption of each size class mapping to a fixed separation time (not true because directions also must be considered)
-// - Assumption of fixed size classes
-// - Lack of integration with de-icing
-// - Better results using exact methods instead of heuristic methods

-// TODO: Mention early approaches using single optimised objectives

-By viewing aircraft as jobs and runways as machines, runway sequencing can be considered a variation of the machine/job scheduling problem, which is known to be NP-hard @demaere-pruning-rules.

-// TODO: Mention existing solutions using insights from job sequencing

-Bianco et al. present a dynamic programming approach for the single-machine scheduling problem with sequence-dependent setup times.
-This is equivalent to the runway sequencing problem for a single runway, not taking into account aircraft classes @lieder-dynamic-programming. // TODO: Cite Bianco's paper
+Early approaches to runway sequencing used by many airports around the world include simple FCFS algorithms optimising for a single objective @bianco-minimizing-time.
+Although very simple to implement and computationally inexpensive, FCFS strategies are well-known to produce excessive delays @bianco-minimizing-time.
+Therefore, a number of more optimising approaches -- using both exact and heuristic-based methods -- have been proposed in the past.

 == Heuristic Approaches

 // TODO: Talk about heuristic approaches to runway sequencing
+#todo("Mention heuristic approaches to runway sequencing")

 == Linear Programming

 Linearizing the objective function allows the problem to be solved to optimality using mixed-integer linear programming.
 One such mixed-integer 0-1 formulation is introduced by #cite(<beasley-scheduling-aircraft>, form: "prose") for scheduling aircraft landings, supporting both single or multiple runways operating in either mixed or segregated modes.
 Unlike many previous approaches that assumed an indefinite latest time limit for landing, this approach employs more realistic latest landing times based on fuel considerations @beasley-scheduling-aircraft.
-This allows exploiting the presence of increased disjoint intervals -- caused by relatively narrower hard time windows for arrivals -- to simplify the problem using landing times @demaere-pruning-rules.
+This allows exploiting the presence of increased disjoint intervals -- caused by relatively narrower hard time windows for arrivals -- to simplify the problem using landing times @demaere-pruning-rules @beasley-scheduling-aircraft.
 The approach also allows for complex and arbitrary separation matrices, and is capable of working with different complex objective functions -- both linear and non-linear as long as time can be discretized -- making it applicable to a wider variety of situations.

 == Dynamic Programming

-Dynamic programming approaches have been used in many solutions in the past @demaere-pruning-rules @psaraftis-dynamic-programming @balakrishnan-runway-operations, since it is known to work well for runway sequencing as mentioned in @objectives, and yields optimal schedules significantly faster than mixed-integer programming (MIP) solvers @lieder-dynamic-programming. // TODO: Cite Bianco's paper as well
+Dynamic programming has been used in many solutions in the past @demaere-pruning-rules @psaraftis-dynamic-programming @bianco-minimizing-time @balakrishnan-runway-operations, since it is known to work well for runway sequencing as mentioned in @objectives, and can yield optimal schedules significantly faster than MIP solvers @lieder-dynamic-programming. // TODO: Cite Bianco's paper as well

-#cite(<lieder-dynamic-programming>, form: "prose") provides an optimisation algorithm for runway sequencing based on that of #cite(<briskorn-aircraft-landing>, form: "prose") with more general assumptions -- multiple runways, positive target times, and limited time windows, building upon existing approaches that rely on more restricted or impractical assumptions.
+#cite(<lieder-dynamic-programming>, form: "prose") provide an optimisation algorithm for runway sequencing based on that of #cite(<briskorn-aircraft-landing>, form: "prose") with more general assumptions -- multiple runways, positive target times, and limited time windows, building upon existing approaches that rely on more restricted or impractical assumptions.

+#cite(<bianco-minimizing-time>, form: "prose") present a dynamic programming approach for the single-machine scheduling problem with sequence-dependent setup times.
+This is equivalent to the runway sequencing problem for a single runway, not taking into account aircraft classes @lieder-dynamic-programming @bianco-minimizing-time.
+By viewing aircraft as jobs and runways as machines, runway sequencing can be considered a variation of the machine/job scheduling problem, and insights from the latter can be applied to solve the former.

 // TODO: Explain more about dynamic programming approaches - look at Lieder's paper for more examples

-#cite(<psaraftis-dynamic-programming>, form: "prose") further utilized the inherent characteristics of the problem to design an approach that grouped aircraft into multiple sets, allowing the exploitation of known precedence orders within these sets.
+#cite(<psaraftis-dynamic-programming>, form: "prose") utilizes an approach that grouped aircraft into multiple sets, allowing the exploitation of known precedence orders within these sets.
 When implemented as a preprocessing step, this reduced the problem's worst-case computational complexity to $O(m^2(n + 1)^m)$, where $n$ denotes the number of sets and $m$ denotes the number of aircraft @demaere-pruning-rules @psaraftis-dynamic-programming.
 This approach is also used in this project and is discussed later in @complete-orders.

+#cite(<demaere-pruning-rules>, form: "prose") further introduce a set of pruning principles that exploit the inherent characteristics of the runway sequencing problem including conditional and complete orders (introduced earlier by #cite(<psaraftis-dynamic-programming>, form: "prose")), insertion dominance, dominance with lower bounding, and considering subsets and non-identical sets.
+These pruning rules enable significant reductions of the problem's average computational complexity without compromising the optimality of the generated sequences.
+When integrated into a dynamic program, they have been shown to be able to generate optimal sequences for large instances at a low computational cost.
+Furthermore, the dynamic program has the ability to consider complex non-linear and non-convex objective functions that model real-world constraints and situations @demaere-pruning-rules.

 == Constrained Positional Shifts